Vanilla Bayesian Optimization Performs Great in High Dimensions: Learning the signal variance

 We ablate the complexity of the method, keeping the $\sigma$ parameter fixed while varying $\mu$.
 A larger $\mu$ will increase the default lengthscales, suggesting a lower complexity on the problem at hand.
 We ablate $\mu$ by $0.5$ in both a positive and negative direction, which corresponds to a factor $1.65$ increase and decrease from the default, respectively.

-\subsection{Learning the signal variance}
+\section{Learning the signal variance}

 In our method in Sec.~\ref{sec:method}, we propose to not learn the signal variance to safeguard against possible degeneracies related to the active acquisition of data.
 We ablate the choice here, and demonstrate that, while the performance of a model with a learned signal variance is marginally less stable, the performance is comparable to one where the signal variance is not learned.
-Moreover, we visualize the signal variance that is learned for a model with conventional~\cite{balandat2020botorch} $\ell_i\sim \Gamma(3, 6)$ priors, as well as the learned signal variance for our ablated variant with scaled lengthscales.
+In Fig.~\ref{fig:opsshrink}, we display how the outputscale hyperparameter shrinks throughout optimization for models with a learned outputscale.
+Notably, the fixed outputscale variants (red, blue) do not display constant outputscales due to varying data normalization over time.
+Moreover, in Fig.~\ref{fig:opsincumbent}, we show the exaggerated local search-like behavior that follows from either a learned outputscale or conventional lengthscale prior, as measured by the average distance between the current best point and the upcoming query.
+The initial samples of high variance and large distance between queries indicates the initial design of experiments via SOBOL sampling.